threatcode/BugCode/CHANGELOG/3.16.1/community.md

- * MOD only show settings of this version in bogcode-manage settings
+ * MOD only show settings of this version in bugcode-manage settings
  * FIX update minimum version of click dependency